khadas/khadas_docs/android/source/vim4/BuildAndroid.md

 $ make -jN otapackage
 ```

-Gernerate images in this step:
+Generate images:

 * `out/target/product/TARGET/update.img`

 {% note info Note %}
-	* VIM4 compiling Android will not compile the Linux Kernel at the same time as VIM3.
+	* The VIM4 kernel needs to be compiled separately from VIM3.
-	* Replace `N` with the actual number of threads on your own computer
+	* Replace `N` with the actual number of threads on your own computer.
-	* Replace `TARGET_LUNCH` to your lunch select.
+	* Replace `TARGET_LUNCH` with your selected lunch.
 	  * For VIM4, it's `kvim4-userdebug`.

 {% endnote %}

-**Made your own compiled script demo:**
+**Compile your own demo script:**
 ```sh
 $ vim demo.sh
 ```